ErikKalkoken/evebuddy/README.md

 ### Windows, Linux and macOS

-The desktop versions has an special app for removing our data:
+The desktop versions have a special app for removing our data:

 First start the delete app for removing your user data: